 Another alternative is to take photos.
-When I was at Sziget Festival I needed photos for this article I write for Outlandian on ridiculous festival fashion – this gave me a great excuse to approach people and ask for their pic.
+When I was at Sziget Festival I needed photos for an article I was writing on on ridiculous festival fashion – this gave me a great excuse to approach people and ask for their pic.
 It was a good icebreaker.

 Roll with the isolation

 Enjoy the alone time.
 I didn’t plan it, but this ended up being my strategy.
 Latitude is a great festival for anyone on their lonesome.
 I watched loads of comedy in the day, chilled on the ground at the acts I wanted to chill at, danced at the ones I wanted to dance at and went to bed when I felt like it.
 My tent was a mess, and there was no one to clean it up for.

 Flips of no festival friends

 - Get to see loads of bands